Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Conclusions

-The third impediment of MCTS application to video games is the difficulty to implement a forward model able to simulate games in a combinatorial-like fashion \citep{preuss2020games}.
+The third impediment of MCTS application to video games is the difficulty of implementing a forward model able to simulate games in a combinatorial-like fashion \citep{preuss2020games}.
 This issue has already been addressed by using simplified (proxy) game models and letting the MCTS algorithm operate either on abstraction (simplification) of the actual game or on some subset of the game (using a relaxed model).

-In the view of the above, we believe that some methodological and/or computational breakthroughs may be required before MCTS would become a state-of-the-art (or sufficiently efficient) approach in RTS games domain.
+In the view of the above, we believe that some methodological and/or computational breakthroughs may be required before MCTS becomes a state-of-the-art (or sufficiently efficient) approach in RTS games domain.

 In summary, the main advantages of MCTS which differentiate this method from the majority of other search algorithms can be summarized as follows.
-First of all, the problem tree is built asymmetrically with the main focus on the most promising lines of action and exploring options that most likely may become promising.
-Second of all, the UCT formula is the most popular way of assuring the \emph{exploration vs. exploitation} balance in a theoretically-provable way.
+First of all, the problem tree is built asymmetrically, with the main focus on the most promising lines of action and exploring options that may most likely become promising.
+Second of all, the UCT formula is the most popular way of assuring the \emph{exploration vs. exploitation} balance.
+In practice, the method has proven efficient in various (though not all) search problems.
+Its additional asset is the theoretical justification of convergence.
 Furthermore, the method is inherently easy to parallelize (cf. Section~\ref{sec:parallelization}).
-And finally, MCTS is the so-called \emph{anytime} algorithm, i.e. it can be stopped at any moment and still return reasonably good solution (the best one found so-far).
+And finally, MCTS is the so-called \emph{anytime} algorithm, i.e. it can be stopped at any moment and still return a reasonably good solution (the best one found so-far).